ywteh/esphome-samsung-nasa/README.md

 ## Binary Sensor

 Binary sensors are read-only.
-They report boolean type data such as Yes/No, On/Off values etc.
+They report boolean type data such as Yes/No, On/Off, Open/Closed.

 | NASA Code | NASA Label                        | Description                            |
 |-----------|-----------------------------------|--------------------------------------- |